z5267282/mve/README.md

 ## overview
 The deletor deletes the folder `cfg.SOURCE` .

-If `remaining.json` exists and contains a non-empty list, the program terminates with exit code `ern.FILES_REMAINING` .
+If `remaining.json` exists and contains a non-empty list, the program terminates with exit code `err.FILES_REMAINING` .

-If `cfg.SOURCE` doesn't exist then the program teriminates with exit code `ern.NO_SOURCE_FOLDER` .
+If `cfg.SOURCE` doesn't exist then the program teriminates with exit code `err.NO_SOURCE_FOLDER` .

 ## usage
 ```